-- (1) If the Senate passes a Resolution to the effect that it is of the opinion that a Bill, or any provision thereof, is or may be unconstitutional, such opinion shall be recorded in a resolution, a copy of which shall forthwith be referred by the Leader of the Senate to the Speaker of the National Assembly. - (2) Notwithstanding the passing of a Resolution in terms of Sub-Article (1) hereof, the Senate shall consider the Bill in terms of Article 77 of the Constitution, and thereafter refer the Bill back to the National Assembly to reconsider the Bill in the light of the Resolution taken in terms of Sub-Article (1) hereof, and any recommendation or statement that may have been made in terms of Article 77(3) or 77(4) of this Constitution.
+- (1) If the Senate passes a Resolution to the effect that it is of the opinion that a Bill, or any provision thereof, is or may be unconstitutional, such opinion shall be recorded in a resolution, a copy of which shall forwith be referred by the Leader of the Senate to the Speaker of the National Assembly. - (2) Notwithstanding the passing of a Resolution in terms of Sub-Article (1) hereof, the Senate shall consider the Bill in terms of Article 77 of the Constitution, and thereafter refer the Bill back to the National Assembly to reconsider the Bill in the light of the Resolution taken in terms of Sub-Article (1) hereof, and any recommendation or statement that may have been made in terms of Article 77(3) or 77(4) of this Constitution.

-- (3) If upon reconsidering the Bill the National Assembly reaffirms the Bill in accordance, insofar as they may be applicable, with the provisions of Articles 77(3) or 77(4) of this Constitution, and by Resolution expresses the opinion that the Bill, or the relevant provision thereof, is constitutional, then notwithstanding the provisions of Article 77 of this Constitution the Bill shall be sent back to the Senate. - (4) If the objection of the Senate is directed only to a particular provision of a Bill, any Resolution taken by the National Assembly in terms of Sub-Article (3) hereof shall indicate whether it wishes the Bill to be withdrawn or enacted without the relevant provision, should the Constitutional Court subsequently rule that the relevant provision is unconstitutional. - (5) If, notwithstanding the Resolution of the National

-Assembly and any amendments that might have been made to the Bill, the Senate passes a Resolution within fourteen (14) days of the Bill having been referred back to it in terms of Sub-Article (3) hereof recording that it is still of the opinion that the Bill, or the relevant provision thereof, is unconstitutional, the Leader of the Senate shall forthwith refer the Bill to the Registrar of the Constitutional Court, with a request that the Constitutional Court consider and give a decision upon the dispute between the Senate and the National Assembly concerning the validity of the Bill or the relevant provision thereof.
+- (3) If upon reconsidering the Bill the National Assembly reaffirms the Bill in accordance, insofar as they may be applicable, with the provisions of Articles 77(3) or 77(4) of this Constitution, and by Resolution expresses the opinion that the Bill, or the relevant provision thereof, is constitutional, then notwithstanding the provisions of Article 77 of this Constitution the Bill shall be sent back to the Senate. - (4) If the objection of the Senate is directed only to a particular provision of a Bill, any Resolution taken by the National Assembly in terms of Sub-Article (3) hereof shall indicate whether it wishes the Bill to be withdrawn or enacted without the relevant provision, should the Constitutional Court subsequently rule that the relevant provision is unconstitutional. - (5) If, notwithstanding the Resolution of the National Assembly and any amendments that might have been made to the Bill, the Senate passes a Resolution recording that it is still of the opinion that the Bill, or the relevant provision thereof, is unconstitutional, the Leader of the Senate shall refer the Bill to the Registrar of the Constitutional Court, with a request that the Constitutional Court consider and give a decision upon the dispute between the Senate and the National Assembly concerning the validity of the Bill or the relevant provision thereof.